Creating good flow – in other words a successful open plan layout that looks as good as it is practical – takes some skill and plenty of planning.

 Consider building regulations

-What about building regulations?
-These can play a restrictive part in the flow of a house.
+Building regulations can play a restrictive part in the flow of a house.
 A three-storey home, perhaps with a loft conversion, always needs a ‘protected route’ from the top floor to an external exit to use in case of an emergency, so fire-rated doors are required for all rooms as well as a corridor – consider fire-rated, glazed doors so a space doesn’t feel too enclosed.

 In general, doors are an interesting part of the flow principle.
 A closed door acts as a pause point when moving around a house, so consider sliding pocket doors as a compromise, which can be closed or hidden within a recess when you want the feeling of openness – great for wide openings.